-The library is accessible online by entering the library URL:
+The library is accessible on-line by entering the library URL: http://lib.limestone.edu

-There is a vast amount of information available at the library's website and you are encouraged to use this resource.
+There is a vast amount of information available at the library's website, and you are encouraged to use this resource.
 Information includes the library catalog, a variety of electronic resources, e-books, request forms, links to other libraries, and library policies.
 There is a link on the library homepage to "Ask a Librarian" for those who need library assistance.